hellomynameisleo/CJXL-image-to-JXL-converter/README.md

 # CJXL-image-to-JXL-converter
-converts all jpg, jpeg, webp and png images in a directory recursivly to JXL
+converts all jpg, jpeg, webp and png images in a directory recursively to JXL

 Will skip files with ascii filenames in them as CJXL can't handle it